Soluling home Document home

 Localizing XAML in the hard way

 When XAML was introduced, there were no localization tools supporting XAML.
 Still, there are very few tools that can properly handle XAML and even fewer that can handle BAML resources of assembly files.
-This lack of direct support for XAML/BAML caused that programmers did not store strings values into XAML but instead added them into a .resx file and used the ResX resource from XAML files.
+This lack of direct support for XAML/BAML caused that programmers did not store string values into XAML but instead added them into a .resx file and used the ResX resource from XAML files.
 Let's have an example.
 We have the following XAML file:

 <Window